Preparing a Cluster Host

 Conclusion

-Cool, your management machine can easily ssh into your new bare-metal cluster host!
-The system is configured to start automatically since it does NOT require a full-disk-encryption password.
+Cool, your management machine should be able to SSH into your new cluster host!
 The system boots to Ubuntu Server 22.04.01 and is listening on the network on port 22, SSH.
-Sweet!
-You're ready to focus on provisioning your management machine!